lbryio/lbry.com/content/faq/youtube.md

 ### Limitations of Republishing Videos {#limits}

 There is a size limit per video of 2GB.
 There is a total count limit of your most recent 1,000 videos.
-What this means, if that isn't clear, is that your most recent 1,000 videos that are smaller than (or equal to) 2GB in size will be synced to LBRY. **Content that's marked as potential copyright violations by YouTube also will not be synced**
+What this means, if that isn't clear, is that your most recent 1,000 videos that are smaller than (or equal to) 2GB in size will be synced to LBRY.

+Private or unlisted videos will also not be published. **Content that's marked as potential copyright violations by YouTube also will be published.**

 ### I created a channel and/or published on my LBRY app before syncing, what do I do now? {#cleanup}